Granger Hall (basketball)

 Granger Errol Hall (born June 18, 1962) is an American retired professional basketball player.
-A standout college basketball player at Temple University, Hall also played in Spain's Liga ACB for 13 years, for a variety of clubs, and retired as that league's all-time leading rebounder (currently #2 overall).
+A standout college basketball player at Temple University, Hall played for a variety of clubs in Spain's Liga ACB for 13 years and retired as that league's all-time leading rebounder (currently #2 overall).

 Early life and education

 Hall grew up in Clayton, New Jersey and played for his hometown team at Clayton High School.

 College career

 Hall went on to play at Temple University for coach Don Casey in the East Coast Conference.
 After playing sparingly as a freshman, Hall broke out as a sophomore in 1981–82, averaging 14.9 points and 8.6 rebounds per game and sharing conference player of the year honors with American University's Mark Nickens.

 In the offseason, Temple moved to the Atlantic 10 Conference and Casey was replaced by John Chaney.
 As a junior, Hall averaged 20.6 points and 7.4 rebounds in the first five games of the year.
 However, he injured his knee in a game against William & Mary, had season-ending surgery, and took a medical redshirt.

 After a season of rehabilitation, Hall returned for the 1983–84 season and teamed with future NBA guard Terence Stansbury to lead the Owls to a 26–5 record and an undefeated Atlantic 10 season.
 Hall averaged 16.9 points and 7.1 rebounds per game during the season.
 With Stansbury departing, the primary scoring load fell to Hall in his senior season.
 He averaged 18.0 points and 8.5 rebounds per game.
 At the season's conclusion, he was named Atlantic 10 Player of the Year, giving Hall the unusual distinction of being named player of the year in two different NCAA Division I conferences; through 2018–19, the only other players to do this are Sedric Webber and Doug McDermott).

 In addition to his two conference player of the year awards, Hall was a three-time honorable mention All-American, a three time first team All-Conference pick, and a three-time all Philadelphia Big 5 selection.
 He graduated as Temple's all-time leader in field goal percentage (since eclipsed) and free throw attempts.
 He was named to the Temple Athletic and Philadelphia Big 5 Halls of Fame.